signalfx/splunk-otel-js/docs/advanced-config.md

 The following config options can be set by passing them as tracing arguments to `start()`.

-- `tracing.tracerConfig`: A JS object that is merged into the default tracer config replacing any existing keys.
-It's passed to the tracer provider during initialization.
-This can be used to customize the tracer provider or tracer.
-Must satisfy [`TracerConfig` interface](https://github.com/open-telemetry/opentelemetry-js/blob/71ba83a0dc51118e08e3148c788b81fe711003e7/packages/opentelemetry-tracing/src/types.ts#L26)

 - `tracing.resourceFactory`: A function that is invoked with the default resource detected from the environment.
 Can be used to change the detected attributes or return a completely new resource.

 - `tracing.spanExporterFactory`: A function that accepts the tracing options.
 Returns a new instance of SpanExporter.
 When set, this function is used to create a new exporter and the returned exporter will be used in the pipeline.